fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 The internet is less open these days, but it still offers a solution, and grass roots groups have yet to make good use of it.

 Despite all the talk of netroots, modern web capabilities have left grassroots groups stranded.
-Resistance movements are working with Google groups, small sites and independently maintained email lists.
+Resistance movements are working with Facebook, Twitter, Google groups, small sites and independently maintained email lists.
 These are useful but insufficient.
 They lack any real infrastructure for inter-organizational collaboration, and facilities available for the individual to assemble resources are themselves scattered among many calendars, many URLs, and many messages in the inbox.
-The signal-to-noise ratio is quite small.
+The signal-to-noise ratio is quite low.

 The world has moved on to dynamic, user-centered, mobile-friendly apps.
 The work to develop these is often beyond the scope of groups that are largely volunteer-base.
-This leaves grass roots organizations disadvantaged.
+This leaves grass roots organizations disadvantage.
 They must either pony up for hosted capabilities or rely on donated IT time, the latter tending to lead to one-off, poorly maintained solutions.

 Further, there is the issue of big data analytics, which the oligarchy has effectively deployed for their own purposes.
 That capability -- to use it for our own purposes -- is out of the reach of most grass roots efforts.